 Watch this brief video that explains how Monimoto works:

-Though it's important to remember that during the Alarm, the device is not searching for the KEY permanently, but rather does that in 3-minute (when device is moving) and 30-minute (when device is not moving) intervals.
-So when the KEY appears next to the device for shorter duration, in some cases, it will not stop the Alarm.
+It's important to know that during the Alarm state, the device is not searching for the key fob constantly, but rather does that in 3-minute (when device is moving) and 30-minute (when device is not moving) intervals.
+So, when the key fob appears next to the device for shorter amount of time, in some cases, it will not stop the Alarm.

-This is a simplified scheme showing the workflow of Monimoto:
+Here is a simplified scheme showing the workflow of Monimoto:

 Here is the timeline showing behavior of Monimoto from the moment that movement has been detected until when the first coordinates are sent:

 Monimoto key fob needs to be kept away from the main Monimoto unit.
 We recommend that you keep the Monimoto key fob in the pocket of your motorcycle jacket or pants, as the key fob is not waterproof.
 The new version, however, is water resistant.

 You don't need to arm or disarm the alarm system, as the key fob does that for you.